babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Imaging Cloud SDK for Node.js.md

 - Upload, download, copy, move and delete files, including versions handling (if you are using Cloud storage that supports this feature - true by default).
 - Create, copy, move and delete folders.
-- Copy and move files and folders accross separate storages in scope of a single operation.
+- Copy and move files and folders across separate storage in scope of a single operation.
 - Check if certain file, folder or storage exists.

 ## Getting Started with Aspose.Imaging Cloud SDK for Node.js

 Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information and free quota to use the API.
 Now execute `npm install @asposecloud/aspose-imaging-cloud --save` from the command line to install Aspose.Imaging Cloud SDK for Node.js via NPM.
 The complete source code is available at [GitHub Repository](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-node).

-Add the nmp package to your project.json as a dependency.
+Add the NPM package to your project.json as a dependency as,
 ```
 {
   "dependencies": {